the-sidh/iPasswordCheck/README.md

 # Getting Started

-These instructions will get you a copy of the project up and running on your local machine for testing purposes.
+These instructions will get you a instance of the project up and running on your local machine for testing purposes.

 ## Running